What’s happening on Bright and Early ☕️

-Good morning, can you believe it’s Tuesday already?
-The same thing will be said about tomorrow being Wednesday.
-Tune in to KLBK right now to see what’s happening around the Hub City.
-Here’s a glimpse at some of our top headlines this morning.
+Good morning and thank you for being up bright and early with us!
+Tune in to KLBK right now for the latest on what’s happening in the Hub City.
+Here’s a quick glimpse at some of our top headlines.

-City of Lubbock confirms 70 new cases of COVID-19, 1 additional death.

 For more stories, you can watch Bright and Early right now on KLBK or visit www.EverythingLubbock.com.
 Have a good day!